Moist Lemon Bundt Cake couldn’t be easier! Lemon jello and a lemon glaze gives this semi-homemade bundt cake an amazing flavor.

 Add the cooled Jell-O, lemon extract and oil.
 Mix two minutes on medium speed.

-Pour into a bundt cake pan that has been coated with shortening and flour.
-Bake at 350 degrees for 35 minutes or until a toothpick comes out clean.
+Pour into the prepared pan.
+Bake for 35-40 minutes or until a toothpick comes out clean.

 In a small bowl, mix the lemon juice and powdered sugar.
 Slowly pour the glaze over the cake.